warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 must be on the correct curve (not the twist), and it must be in the correct subgroup.

-Why hash a string?
+Why hash a seed?
 We definitely want different values for M and N, we kind of want different values for different curves, and it would be cool to reduce our ability to fiddle with the results too much: the elements we pick should somehow be the most "obvious" choice.
 Another name for